glaciers-in-archives/snowman/README.md

 ## Installation

-For the time being you will need to build Snowman from source:
+For the time being, you will need to build Snowman from source:

 ```bash
 git clone https://github.com/glaciers-in-archives/snowman